 Hungarian government agencies have discretion in interpreting various laws, regulations, and policies governing operations under the Makó Production Licence.
-Further, the Group must enter into agreements with private surface owners to obtain access and agreements for the location of surface facilities.
-In addition, because Hungary enacted a new set of mining laws (which also govern oil and gas operations) in 1993, which have since been amended, there is only a relatively short history of the government agencies' handling and interpreting those laws, including the various regulations and policies relating to those laws.
-This short history does not provide extensive precedents or the level of certainty that allows the Group to predict whether such agencies will act favourably toward the Group.
+The Group must enter agreements with private surface owners to obtain access and for surface facility locations.
+There is a relatively short history of government agencies' handling and interpreting laws including regulations and policies relating to those laws since the mining laws governing oil and gas operations were only enacted in Hungary in 1993 (laws amended since).
+This short history provides little precedent or certainty allowing the Group to predict whether such agencies will act favourably toward the Group.

-Neither the Makó Production Licence nor Hungarian mining laws grant reasonable use of the surface across the geographical area covered by the Makó Production Licence.
+Neither the Makó Production Licence nor Hungarian mining laws grant reasonable use of the surface covered by the Makó Production Licence geographical area.
 Instead, the licencee must obtain rights of way from surface owners, including private landowners, for access and other purposes.
-The land owner must ensure that those engaging in mining operations make observations and measurements, lay cables, put up adequate signage, and take any other actions necessary.
-If the land owner and licencee cannot establish operations that meet their mutual agreement, a licencee may request and pay for an easement from the Hungarian government.
-The Hungarian government has discretion to interpret various requirements for the issuance of drilling permits, and there is no assurance that the Group will be able to meet all such requirements.
-Any inability of the Group to meet any requirement could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
+The land owner must ensure mining operators make observations and measurements, lay cables, display adequate signage and take any other actions necessary.
+If the land owner and licencee cannot mutually agree on operations, a licencee may request and pay for an easement from the Hungarian government.
+The Hungarian government has discretion to interpret various requirements for the issuance of drilling permits, and there is no assurance the Group will meet all requirements.
+An inability to meet any requirement could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.